-This law – that one does not have to burn ĥametz that was spoiled to the point of not being fit for a dog’s consumption – applies only if it became spoiled before the time that ĥametz becomes prohibited.
-But if it was fit to be eaten by a dog when the prohibition of ĥametz began, then even if it became spoiled later, to the point of not being fit for a dog’s consumption, one must burn it.
-Once the mitzva of eliminating the ĥametz is in effect, one does not discharge his obligation until he has destroyed the ĥametz completely (MB 442:9; see below, ch.
+This law – that one does not have to burn ḥametz that was spoiled to the point of not being fit for a dog’s consumption – applies only if it became spoiled before the time that ḥametz becomes prohibited.
+But if it was fit to be eaten by a dog when the prohibition of ḥametz began, then even if it became spoiled later, to the point of being unfit for a dog’s consumption, one must eliminate it.
+Since the mitzva of eliminating the ḥametz has taken effect, one has not discharged his obligation until he has destroyed the ḥametz completely (MB 442:9; see below, ch.
 5, n.
 5).

-Note that all of these laws are conditional on the ĥametz having initially been fit for human consumption, or for preparing food for humans as se’or.
-If, however, it was not fit for human consumption at all from the beginning, then even if it was fit to be eaten by a dog, no prohibition applies to it.
-If from the beginning it was not intended for consumption, but it was in fact barely fit for human consumption, then it is ĥametz nuksheh, as described above.
+It is important to note that all of these laws are conditional on the ḥametz having initially been fit for human consumption or for preparing human food, like starter dough.
+But if it was never fit for human consumption, even if it was fit to be eaten by a dog, the prohibition of ḥametz never applied to it.
+However, the ḥametz in food prepared for dogs and cats was initially fit for human consumption, and it therefore must be eliminated.
+Something that was not initially meant for eating but was, in fact, fit for human consumption under pressing circumstances is ḥametz nuksheh, as described above.